 - We needed to know the name of the associated type.
 Is it auto-generated?
-Do people always need to desugar manually? - If you use a lot of futures, there's a lot more Send bounds you need; is there a better way to combine them all?
+Or do people need to desugar manually? - If you use a lot of futures, there's a lot more Send bounds you need; is there a better way to combine them all?